samestep/floretta/README.md

 floretta square.wat --export square backprop --output gradient.wasm
 ```

-Finally, if you have a Wasm engine, you can use it to compute a gradient with the emitted Wasm binary by running the forward pass followed by the backward pass.
+Finally, if you have a Wasm engine, you can use it on the emitted Wasm binary to compute a gradient by running the forward pass followed by the backward pass.
 For instance, if you have [Node.js][] installed, you can create a file called `gradient.mjs` with these contents:

 ```js
 import fs from "node:fs/promises";